brson/contract-game/doc/notes.md

 ## Connecting to our contract with polkadot-js

+While Aimee was mostly working on the contract code,
+I started figuring out how to interact with substrate via JavaScript, in the browser, so we could prototype the UI.

+The library for interacting with substrate nodes is [polkadot.js].

-It's strange that the JS compononts are "polkadot"-branded, where so many other things in this ecosystem are "substrate"-branded.
+It's strange that the JS compononts are "polkadot"-branded, where so many other things in this ecosystem are "substrate"-branded, but I imagine that's a historical artifact of the way polkadot evolved.

+I am hoping I can write the frontend as a simple static web site.
-I try not to use npm unless I have to.
-Trying to create a simple frontend using plain HTML and JavaScript.
+I try not to use npm unless I have to, and prefer to create a simple frontend using plain HTML and JavaScript.
-All the documentation for the polkadot JS API assumes the use of node/yarn.
+All the documentation for the polkadot JS API assumes the use of npm/yarn, which I would rather not.
-I am trying to figure out how to use webpack to package up @polkadot/api so I can use it outside npm, but don't know how.
+I am trying to figure out how to use webpack to package up `@polkadot/api` so I can use it outside npm, but don't know how.

-I have previously succeeded in this with web3.js and ipfs.js, but don't really remember how, and don't see any obvious evidence that the polkadot APIs are ready to webpack.
+I have previously succeeded in this with web3.js and ipfs.js, but don't really remember how.

 I ask in #ink:matrix.parity.io